 The imperative program model should not describe a completely working program, complete with command-line parsing for input arguments and printing out the program's output.
 Instead, think of the program to magically receive those variables marked as input variables, and to magically output whatever it is the program returns (using the Return statement).
-In the next tutorial, you will use contain a wrapper around your actual programming, including code that actually initializes the input variables and outputs the returned expression.
+In the next tutorial, you will use Xtend's code generation features to generate working source code in your favourite programming language.
+The code you generate will contain a wrapper around your actual programming, including code that actually initializes the input variables and outputs the returned expression.